aras-p/playdate-dither3d/readme.md

 - It is entirely possible that there's a ton of low hanging fruit w.r.t. optimizations that I have overlooked so far.

+Most of the code layout and structure is taken from [Everybody Wants to Crank the World](https://github.com/aras-p/demo-pd-cranktheworld) demo I made in 2024.
+As such, it compiles on Playdate, and on PC as well (via Sokol).

 ### License